partha2018/inventory-management-system/README.md

 #### Ongoing training:
 Don't forget that the quality of your forecasts depends to a large extent on the quality of your data and the model's ability to adapt to changes in the market.
 Plan a continuous training process to keep the model up to date, periodically reassessing performance and adjusting parameters as necessary.

-### License
-This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE.txt) file for details